Sign in for the best experience.

 All CHEST members receive a free online subscription to the journal CHEST.
 Not yet a member?
 See what CHEST has to offer »

 Our animated videos provide quick synopses of key research from recent issues of the journal CHEST®.
-The latest video visualizes the findings of original research, “Effectiveness of a Long-term Home-Based Exercise Training Program in Patients With COPD After Pulmonary Rehabilitation.”
+This highlighted video visualizes the findings of original research, “Effectiveness of a Long-term Home-Based Exercise Training Program in Patients With COPD After Pulmonary Rehabilitation.”

 VIEW ALL ANIMATED VIDEOS »